tamijo/game-of-life/README.md

 Conway's Game of Life
 =====
 ![Screenshot of Game](screenshot.png)
-> An implementation of Conways' Game of Life, created for 6.170 - Software Studio
+> An implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), created for 6.170 - Software Studio

 ## Running the Game

-Download all files, and open the index.html file in the root directory.
+Play around with the game [here!](http://www.tamiforrester.com/projects/gameoflife/)

-The game will start onload!
+The game will initialize onload.
 Tested in latest versions of Chrome, Safari, and Firefox.
 Performs best in Chrome.